Claire Miller is an engineering graduate who is now wading through the chaos of trying to be a responsible adult.

 More Reasons for the Opposition to the Smoking Ban

 - Bad for Business: A year after the smoking ban's introduction, pub managers have struggled to keep profits up.
-Nearly half of the UK’s pub landlords have had to dismiss staff because of the smoking ban and more than a third of landlords think their pub might close down if it hasn’t already.
-The pub trade decline is far worse than expected, as there have been some negative effects on profits and over 75% of licensees blame the smoking ban.
-Pubs have been receiving fewer customers, because smokers find it easier, warmer, and cheaper to have a drink at home.
-This way they can smoke freely without having to go outside in the cold weather.
-Any family who live with the smoker are therefore less likely to go to the pub for a drink as well, even if they’re not smokers.
+Nearly half of the UK’s pub landlords have had to dismiss staff because of the smoking ban, and more than a third of landlords think their pub might close down if it hasn’t already.
+The pub trade decline is far worse than expected, as there have been some negative effects on profits, and over 75% of licensees blame the smoking ban.
+Pubs have been receiving fewer customers because smokers find it easier, warmer, and cheaper to have a drink at home.
+This way, they can smoke freely without having to go outside in the cold weather.
+Any family who lives with the smoker is, therefore, less likely to go to the pub for a drink as well, even if they’re not smokers.

 - Discrimination Against Smokers: FOREST (Freedom Organization for the Right to Enjoy Smoking Tobacco), an organization that defends the interests of smokers, believes the smoking ban has caused a lot of discrimination against smokers and predicted the possibilities of it doing so before the ban was brought into effect.
-However the majority of organizations have only been interested in the thoughts of non-smokers and because of that, discrimination against smokers has been ignored.
-Workplaces are supposed to be smoke-free now because of the smoking ban, however many are also promoting smoker-free workplaces.
+However, the majority of organizations have only been interested in the thoughts of non-smokers, and because of that, discrimination against smokers has been ignored.
+Workplaces are supposed to be smoke-free now because of the smoking ban; however, many are also promoting smoke-free workplaces.
 They have started supporting policies where employers dismiss existing smoking workers and/or refuse to hire any other employees who smoke.
-This is one of the biggest acts of discrimination that has been made against smokers and according to the opinions of many, it should not have been done.
-The Human Rights Act shows that discrimination in workplaces on the basis of race, gender, or religion is against UK law, however the act does not say anything about smokers’ rights and as a result, smokers have been suffering mass amounts of unfairness.
+This is one of the biggest acts of discrimination that has been made against smokers, and according to the opinions of many, it should not have been done.
+The Human Rights Act shows that discrimination in workplaces on the basis of race, gender, or religion is against UK law; however, the act does not say anything about smokers’ rights, and as a result, smokers have been suffering mass amounts of unfairness.

 ASH’s Anti-Smoking Poll Misrepresents Public View

-On August 22nd 2005, ASH conducted a survey to see what the public thought of a ban on smoking in communal places and the results showed that “85% of people would visit bars and pubs as often— or even more often— if they were smoke-free by law”.
-However the ONS (Office of National Statistics) redid the poll and the results showed the opposite of ASH’s findings.
+On August 22, 2005, ASH conducted a survey to see what the public thought of a ban on smoking in communal places, and the results showed that “85% of people would visit bars and pubs as often— or even more often— if they were smoke-free by law.”
+However, the ONS (Office of National Statistics) redid the poll, and the results showed the opposite of ASH’s findings.
 Figures revealed that only 31% of people wanted a complete ban on smoking in pubs and bars and that ASH combined the number of people who would visit bars more often (28%) with the number of those who said it would make no difference (57%) to get the supposed result of 85% who would visit bars “as often— or even more often—if they were smoke-free.”

 Although the ban will increase smoking at home, and therefore around the family members of smokers, two simple courses of action to limit the likelihood of secondhand smoke-related complications can be taken by family: